History of Burnley F.C.

-Early years (1882–1912)
+Early years (1882–1888)

-On 18 May 1882, members of Burnley Rovers gathered at the Bull Hotel in Burnley to vote for a change from rugby to association football, following other sports clubs in the area that had changed to football.
-A large majority voted in favour of the proposal.
-The club secretary George Waddington met with his committee a few days later and put forward a proposal to drop "Rovers" from the club's name.
-Waddington stated that the club should "adopt the psychological high ground over many other local clubs by carrying the name of the town", to which the committee members unanimously agreed.
+On 18 May 1882, members of rugby club Burnley Rovers gathered at the Bull Hotel in Burnley to vote on switching from rugby to association football, which was gaining prominence in the area.
+A large majority voted in favour of the change.
+The club secretary George Waddington met with his committee a few days later and put forward a proposal to drop "Rovers" from the club's name, giving Burnley a perceived advantage over other local clubs by carrying the name of the town, to which the committee members unanimously agreed.
 Burnley played several trial matches with local sides during the following weeks "to select the best possible elevens for the coming season"; the new team was a combination of the former rugby players and arrivals with association football experience.